pzhenzhou/elika/README.md

 ## Overview

-Elika Proxy is a sophisticated middleware solution that not only forwards Redis commands but serves as a comprehensive management layer for Redis clusters in cloud-native environments.
+Elika (Elika is pronounced as Eh-li-ka) Proxy is a sophisticated middleware solution that not only forwards Redis commands but serves as a comprehensive management layer for Redis clusters in cloud-native environments.
 Built with multi-tenancy in mind, it provides a unified entry point for multiple Redis clusters while offering advanced capabilities for cluster management, scaling, and monitoring.